markchatting/DataAugmentationObjectDetection/README.md

 https://github.com/aleju/imgaug

 FYI: There is an issue with this script in that it produces some annotation files with negative values which cannot be used for training.
-I am still working on rectifying these issues.
+I am still working on rectifying these issues and will update this repo in time.